-For the last 20 years, research in science and technology studies (STS) has provided an important source of theoretical and empirical renewal.
-The effects by far exceed science and technology as objects, with the influence of STS being particularly pronounced for the study of organizations, public policy, markets, and social movements: renewal of the analysis of knowledge/power relations; analysis of forms of reasoning and of the diversity of knowledge and controversies; consideration for the role of materiality in what constitutes society (instruments, technical objects, socio-technical arrangements, infrastructure).
-Without losing sight of these theoretical and methodological assets, it is now time to turn to dimensions that these analyses have neglected far too often, particularly the establishment and maintaining of lasting power asymmetries and the role of institutions.
-It is also important to take into account the relationship to the long term, by analysing both contemporary transformations of regimes of knowledge production and activities surrounding the construction of futures.
-We likewise need to investigate not only hot situations, controversies and challenges, but also problems that are prevented from emerging, knowledge that is not produced or that is rendered invisible, and the role of actors given little attention from this perspective, such large corporations, certain international organizations, major research and higher education institutions, etc.
+Research in the field of science and technology studies (STS) has been an important source of theoretical and empirical revival over the past 20 or so years.
+Its effects go far beyond science and technology as objects, given that the influence of STS has been significant in the study of organizations, public policy, markets, and social movements.
+This is evidenced in new ways of analysing knowledge/power relations, forms of reasoning, the diversity of ways of knowing, controversies, and the taking into account of the role of materiality in that which makes society (instruments, technical objects, sociotechnical agencing, infrastructure).
+Without losing sight of these theoretical and methodological advances, it is currently important to pay attention to the dimensions that these analyses have too often neglected, particularly the establishment and maintenance of long-lasting power imbalances and the role of institutions.
+It is also important to consider relationship to the long term, by analysing both contemporary transformations in knowledge production regimes and activities that construct futures.
+It is moreover relevant to look not only at hot situations, controversies and trials, but also at the problems that are prevented from emerging, the knowledge that is not produced or is hidden from sight, and the role of actors that have rarely been studied from this angle, such as large companies, certain international organizations, large research and higher education organizations, and so forth.

-• within the social sciences: STS, Research and Innovation Policy Studies (SPRI), sociology, management, political science, anthropology, ergonomics;
+- within the field of social science, including STS, research and innovation policy studies, sociology, management, political science, anthropology and ergonomics;

 The first goal is theoretical and conceptual.
-As regards the study of socio-technical transformations, it is crucial to contribute to renewing conceptions of innovation in society.
-Taking innovation seriously requires both a better understanding of collective design processes and the associated social and cognitive dynamics, and an analysis of design as an activity that cannot be reduced to knowledge production.
-It also involves analysing the negotiations, controversies, challenges and conflicts surrounding new technical or organizational solutions.
-Furthermore, taking innovation seriously requires investigation into the currency of a notion that is constantly used, and into ways of governing innovation, the evaluation of its benefits and risks, the effects of the distribution of resources and wealth, and more generally its social impacts.
+From the perspective of the study of sociotechnical transformations, it is essential to contribute to the renewal of conceptions of innovation in society.
+Taking innovation seriously requires a better understanding of collective design processes and the social and cognitive dynamics associated with them, where design is analysed as an activity that is more than simply knowledge production.
+This likewise involves analysing the negotiations, controversies, challenges, and conflicts that arise around new technical or organizational solutions.
+Moreover, taking innovation seriously also requires that we examine the currency of a concept that is continuously employed, as well as the ways of governing innovation and the evaluation of its benefits and risks, its effects on the distribution of resources and wealth, and more generally speaking, its social impact.

-It is thus important to make way for a broader conception of innovation processes, taking into account the diversity of its objectives: a conception concerned not only with growth but also with social justice, the reduction of inequalities, and the long-term survival and improvement of democracy.
-Likewise, there is a need to further knowledge and recognition of the diversity of processes: innovation is not only technological but also social, organizational, and political; not only delegated but also distributed; not only exclusive and proprietary but also founded on the commons and public goods.
-These processes need to be analysed from different points of view, not focusing only on that of innovators, but also including that of users and non-users.
-The mutual influences of social forms, innovation processes and the production of new socio-technical assemblages , should also be analysed systematically.
+Room should therefore be made for an expanded conception of innovation processes, and specifically one that takes the diversity of its goals into account.
+This conception should be guided not only by knowledge but also by social justice, sustainability, the reduction of inequality, and the improvement of democracy.
+Moreover, the diversity of processes at play should also be recognized: innovation is not only technological but also social, organizational, and political; not only delegated but also distributed; not only exclusive and proprietary but also based on the commons and on public assets.
+These processes should be analysed from different points of view: not only those of the innovator, but also those of users and non-users.
+We also need to systematically analyse how social forms, innovation processes, and the production of new sociotechnical arrangements mutually influence one another.

-The third goal relates to LISIS’s commitment to research in society.
-Questions surrounding knowledge, technology and innovation all constitute strong social and political challenges in contemporary societies, and are at the heart of the LISIS project.
-This orientation also leads to reflection on the interactions between the social sciences and society.
+The third goal concerns the LISIS’s commitment to research in and with society.
+Questions around knowledge, techniques, or innovation are the issues of major social and political challenges in contemporary societies, and are a core focus of the LISIS initiative.
+This orientation also leads to reflection on the interactions between social science and society.

-This not only involves asking the predictable question of the different research positions adopted – from action research to more distant or critical positions – but also leads to collective work on the choice of research subjects, on what they reveal or conceal, on forms of attachment to/detachment from actors, on the choice of target audiences for our research, and on the question of knowing “for whom” we work.
+In addition to asking the expected question of the different research stances adopted – from action research to more distant or critical stances –, this also leads to collective work on the selection of research topics, that which they allow to emerge or prevent us from seeing, ways of cooperating with the social actors which we study, the choice of the audience for our research, and the question of knowing “who we work for”.

-LISIS also fosters long-term partnerships with non-academic actors.
-It is a founding member of the association for the Alliance Sciences Sociétés (ALLISS, Sciences-Societies Alliance) and is developing partnerships with ANSES (a member of UPE).
-It hosts sociologists working for EDF and ANDRA as associate researchers.
+The LISIS furthermore develops long-term partnerships with actors outside of academia.
+It is a founding member of the Alliance Sciences Sociétés (ALLISS) association and is developing a partnership with the ANSES (which is a member of the Paris-Est-Sup ComUE).
+Moreover, it currently hosts sociologists stationed at EDF and ANDRA as research fellows.